cm-1/cm-1.github.io/GitNotes.md

+# Shallower Clones
+As seen on [GitHub's "Get up to speed with partial clone and shallow clone" page](https://github.blog/open-source/git/get-up-to-speed-with-partial-clone-and-shallow-clone/), you can do a clone of a project in such a way where not all "blobs" are downloaded upfront, but instead on-demand, creating a much smaller/faster initial download.
+From their description, the variant I'd usually want is probably:

+- `git clone --filter=blob:none <url>`

+They call this a "blobless clone" and recommend it for if your use "spans multiple builds", which is usually the case for me.

 # Git Stash
 If "git stash" is failing with an error message mentioning a file being "not uptodate", a possible workaround is staging/adding all files and *then* stashing.